 Chilko Lake (the name originates from the Chilcotin First Nation People) is about 50 miles (80 km) long and 1200 feet (366 meters) at its maximum depth.
 But, besides being the largest alpine lake in Canada and one of the largest in North America, it is the world-class trophy fishing that gets many excited.

-However, casting a fly in one of the lake’s many creeks or from its banks will also get you in on the action.
+Casting a fly in one of the lake’s many creeks or from its banks will also get you in on some good action.
 If fly fishing from a bank, you will want to use a sinking line and large streamer – Woolly buggers and Clouser Minnows are excellent choices – on a heavier outfit, say a 6 or 7-weight fly rod.